BuildOnViction/gitbook/developer-guide/smart-contract-development/solidity/solidity-by-example.md

     }

     /// Confirm that you (the buyer) received the item.
-    /// This will release the locked TOMO. function confirmReceived()
+    /// This will release the locked VIC. function confirmReceived()
         public
         onlyBuyer